cortexrd/Knack-Toolkit-Library/README.md

 is used.
 Once you have a filter that you like, it is also possible to save it as a [User Filter](#user-filters).

-#### REFRESH_VIEW

-When a form is submitted, will refresh any other views specified.
+**\_rvs=*v1,v2***: Refresh Views upon Submit.
+Add this to a form's title and when it is submitted successfully, will refresh any other views specified.
+Use the exact full title text, separated by commas, spaces are allowed.

-Ex: **Customer Sale REFRESH_VIEW=Client Sales,Store Sales**
+Ex: **Customer Sale \_rvs=Client Sales, Store Sales**

-The visible title will be Customer Sales, and when submitted successfully, the two tables with the title Client Sales and Store Sales, separated by a comma, will also be refreshed.
-The titles must match exactly.
+Here, the form's visible title will be "Customer Sales", and when submitted successfully, the two views with the title "Client Sales" and "Store Sales" will be refreshed.

-#### Your own flags

-You can also add your own app-specific flags in the callback function processViewFlags.
+**\_yourOwnKeywords**: You can also add your own app-specific keywords and process them in the callback function processViewFlags.

-### Using view's Description text box as flags to trigger special behavior
+### Using view's Description text box as keywords to trigger special behavior

 In the Builder, when you edit a view, there's a Description text box, where you can put additional information to the user.
 Now, the KTL can also use this to trigger special behavior.
-You can add your flags at the end of your description, or on a separate line, as you wish, as long as it's at the end of your text.
+You can add your keywords at the end of your description, or on a separate line, as you wish, as long as it's at the end of your text.
 Currently, only tables are supported.
 Here is the list:

--   **NO_FILTER=field_x, field_y, field_z** This will prevent filtering
+**\_nf=field_x, field_y, field_z** This will prevent filtering on these
-    on these fields, even if they are visible in the table.
+fields, even if they are visible in the table.
 Each must have a comma separator, spaces are allowed.

-### Adding flags to the tables header text to trigger special behavior
+### Adding keywords to the tables header text to trigger special behavior

-In the Builder, when you edit a table view, you can add these flags at the end of your header text to trigger special behavior:
+In the Builder, when you edit a table view, you can add these keywords at the end of your header text to trigger special behavior:

--   **\_HIDE**: To hide the column.
+**\_hc**: To hide the column.
 The columns are only hidden and still exists in DOM.
 The visibility is reversible (hide/show) on the fly if needed.

--   **\_REMOVE**: To complete delete de column from the DOM.
-Safer since it's not possible to peek at data by showing the columns manually.
+**\_rc**: To delete de column from the table and the DOM.
+"Somewhat" a bit more secure since it's not easily possible to peek at data from the browser's console.
+Though someone could intercept the data *before* it's been removed, i.e. while it's being sent by the server, so keep this in mind.

 ## Scenes